wanwenli/myblog/_posts/2018-04-02-spark-executor-cores.md

 ---
 layout: post
-title: Spark's number of cores rethought
+title: Apache Spark's number of cores rethought
 excerpt: From an infrastructural perspective, what do the number of executors and cores actually mean?
 category: spark
 ---